Ignore Infrastructure at Your Nonprofit’s Peril

 Are You Leading your Nonprofit with Courage?

-One of the great things about working with nonprofit leaders is the opportunity to learn new practices that are working for their organizations.
+One of the great things about working with nonprofit leaders is the opportunity to learn new practices that work for their organizations.
 These learnings are worth sharing with others across the nonprofit sector.
 Yet when nonprofit leaders gather with colleagues, it is usually with others in their field.
-It is not necessarily routine, for example, for a leader of a social service agency to meet with one from an arts organization. […]
+It is not necessarily routine, for example, for a leader of a social service agency to meet with one from an […]

 Don’t Miss Out: Why You Need to Engage Diverse Stakeholders in Strategic Planning